xenocrat/chyrp-markdown/README.md

 #### Select language feature traits

 In general, just adding traits with `use` is enough.
 During parsing, block identifiers added by traits are sorted and called in alphabetical order.
 This could be a problem if you create a trait to parse a block type that must be identified early.
-You can bust the alphabetical sort/call strategy with a `Priority` method matching the identify method name, returning a different string to compare.
-E.g. `identifyUl()` and `identifyUlPriority()`.
+You can bust the alphabetical sort/call strategy by defining the property `blockPriorities` in your Markdown flavor and supplying a predefined call order for block identifier methods.
+Any methods detected at runtime that are not listed in the predefined call order will be called in alphabetical order after all predefined methods.

-If you use LinkTrait or FootnoteTrait it may be useful to implement `prepare()` to reset references before parsing to ensure you get a reusable object.
+If you use HeadlineTrait, LinkTrait, or FootnoteTrait it may be useful to implement `prepare()` to reset variables before parsing to ensure you get a reusable parser object.

 #### Define escapeable characters